crotwell/TauP/src/doc/sphinx/source/calculations.rst

 order to satisfy the boundary conditions and energy conservation at the interface.
 Both of these cases will result in a phase shift of the arrival.

-Amplitudes calculations also have potential numerical issues for horizontal rays leaving the source, and at 180 degree distance.
-In both cases the geometrical spreading factor has potential infinities.
-We limit the value for this calculation not to be within 1e-3 radian (~ 0.05 degrees) of these angles to prevent unrealistic very large values.
+Amplitudes calculations also have potential numerical issues at 180 degree distance.
+In this case the geometrical spreading factor has potential infinities.
+We limit the value for this calculation not to be within 1e-3 radian (~ 0.05 degrees) of this distance to prevent unrealistic very large values.

-Attenuation is often the largests amplitude reductin effect, but is also frequency dependent.
+Attenuation is often the largests amplitude reduction effect, but is also frequency dependent.
 This makes it complicated as no other feature of TauP, being a ray theoretical calculation, makes use of the frequency.
 For attenuation, we calculate the value as an average over a range of frequencies, but it is not clear that this is the best solution for all phases.
+The default is to calculate the attenuation for 64 frequencies evenly spaced between between zero and 1 Hz.

 Time Errors
 ------------